joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 Connecting to a camera can require less code than using the NetConnection and NetStream classes to load a video.
-The camera class can also quickly become tricky because with Flash Player, you need a user’s permission to connect to their camera before you can access it.
+The camera class can also quickly become tricky because with Flash Player, you need a user's permission to connect to their camera before you can access it.

-The following code demonstrates how you can use the Camera class to connect to a user’s local camera:
+The following code demonstrates how you can use the Camera class to connect to a user's local camera:

     var cam:Camera = Camera.getCamera();
     var vid:Video = new Video();